BrianaNzivu/EngineeringEducation/MarvelRetrofit/READme.md

 }
 ```
 ### Step 6 – Define the Endpoints.
-Endpoints usually are defined inside an **Interface** with special annotations either for the request method or the parameters.
-In our case, we will be using the `@GET` annotation since we are making a Get request.
-Our return value will be a `call<results>` object.
+Endpoints usually are defined inside an **Interface** class.
+An endpoint refers to the path where information is obtained.
+Our endpoint is 'marvel'.
+Since our aim is to obtain information from the API, we will be using the `@GET` annotation since we are making a Get request.
+Next we will have a `call<results>` object which will return the information from the API.
-In the java directory,right click and select new-→ java class-→ app/src/main/java-->class.
+In the java directory,right click and select new--> java class--> app/src/main/java-->class.
 We will name our Interface class **Api.**
 Add the following lines of code in `Api.java`: